 The occupants of this underground palace were fortunately left to their eternal rest while the topside structures of their mausoleum were ravaged by rebels already within 20-25 years of the passing of the emperor.

-The Wanli emperor was laid to rest between his two wives, Empress Xiaoduan and Empress Dowager Xiaojing, both surnamed Wang.
+The Wanli Emperor was laid to rest between his two wives, Empress Xiaoduan and Empress Dowager Xiaojing, both surnamed Wang.

 Empress Xiaoduan (above), personal name Wang Xijie, was a native of Zhejiang Province.
-She was the first wife of emperor Wanli and became empress in 1578, just 13 years old.
+She was the first wife of the Wanli Emperor and became empress in 1578, just 13 years old.
 Born in 1564, she had no sons and died of illness in 1620, the same year as the emperor passed away.

 Lady Wang, Empress Dowager Xiaojing (right), was born in 1555 and entered the palace in 1578 as a simple court lady.
-She was promoted to imperial concubine when in 1582 she gave birth to Zhu Changlou, later the Taichang emperor.
+She was promoted to imperial concubine when in 1582 she gave birth to Zhu Changlou, later the Taichang Emperor.
 In 1606, she was promoted to Imperial Noble Consort, the highest rank just below Empress.

 She died in 1612 of illness and was buried in Tianshou Hill.
-When her grandson, the Tianqi emperor, succeeded to the throne in 1620 he bestowed her the posthumous title of Empress Dowager Xiaojing and had her exhumed and reburied with the Wanli emperor in Dingling.
+When her grandson, the Tianqi Emperor, succeeded to the throne in 1620 he bestowed her the posthumous title of Empress Dowager Xiaojing and had her exhumed and reburied with the Wanli Emperor in Dingling.

-The Wanli emperor thus became the only Ming emperor to be buried with two "wives".
+The Wanli Emperor thus became the only Ming emperor to be buried with two "wives".